AhmadAbuZeid1997/reading-notes/class-03/read-03.md

 # Lists
 * There are three type of lists:
 1- Order list the structure written:

-&lt; ol &gt;  // openning tag for order list
+&lt; ol &gt;  // opening tag for order list
-   &lt; li &gt; // openning tag for each item
+   &lt; li &gt; // opening tag for each item
    &lt; / li &gt; // closing tag for each item
 &lt; ol &gt; // closing tag for order list
 2- Unorder list
-* It's written exactlly like order list, but write ul instead of ol.
+* It's written exactly like order list, but write ul instead of ol.
 3- definition list
-&lt; dl &gt;  // openning tag for definition list
+&lt; dl &gt;  // opening tag for definition list
    &lt; dt &gt; // openning tag This is used to contain the term being defined &lt; / dt &gt; // closing tag
-    &lt; dd &gt; // openning tag to contain the definition &lt; / dd &gt; // closing tag
+    &lt; dd &gt; // opening tag to contain the definition &lt; / dd &gt; // closing tag
 &lt; ol &gt; // closing tag for order list

-* We can make nested list by compine lists with each other.
+* We can make nested list by combine lists with each other.
 # Boxes
-* In CSS you can call some charater and change the properties here some it
+* In CSS you can call some character and change the properties here some it

 | ***Order*** | ***Details*** |
 | ----------- | ------------- |